 3. Kolossi Castle

 The medieval castle of Kolossi.
-It is situated in the south of Cyprus, in Limassol.
-The castle dates back to the crusades and it constitutes a landmark of the area.
+It is situated in the south of Cyprus in Limassol.

 The medieval castle of Kolossi.
-It is situated in the south of Cyprus, in Limassol.
-The castle dates back to the crusades and it constitutes a landmark of the area.
+It is situated in the south of Cyprus in Limassol.

 Built in 1210 by the Frankish military, Kolossi Castle is a beautiful example of medieval architecture.
 It’s located just outside Limassol and offers a unique insight into the Crusader era.